verilator/verilator/docs/guide/exe_verilator.rst

    is also used).
 Verilator manages the build itself, and for this --build requires GNU Make to be available on the platform.

-.. option:: -CFLAGS <flags>

-   Add specified C compiler argument to the generated makefiles.
-For multiple flags either pass them as a single argument with space separators quoted in the shell (:command:`-CFLAGS "-a -b"`), or use multiple -CFLAGS options (:command:`-CFLAGS -a -CFLAGS -b`).

-   When make is run on the generated makefile these will be passed to the C++ compiler (g++/clang++/msvc++).

 .. option:: --cc

    Specifies C++ without SystemC output mode; see also :vlopt:`--sc`